-Greg Miller, CPA, Founder, and Portfolio Manager, Michael Miller, President, CEO, and Portfolio Manager, the Portfolio Management Team, the Private Client Advisor Team, and other employees, may review client accounts in response to changes in market conditions, changes in the financial situation of clients, at the request of the client, and other factors.
-Holdings in the Affiliated Funds and the Private Funds are generally reviewed daily on a portfolio-wide basis.
+Greg Miller, CPA (Founder and Portfolio Manager), Michael Miller, (President and CEO), the Portfolio Management Team, the Private Client Advisor Team, and other employees, may review client accounts in response to changes in market conditions, changes in the financial situation of clients, at the request of the client, and other factors.
+Holdings in the Affiliated Funds and the Private Fund are generally reviewed daily on a portfolio-wide basis.

 Clients receive quarterly position statements from WAM.
 Clients also receive monthly statements from their custodians.
 We urge clients to carefully review these reports and compare the statements that they receive from their independent qualified custodian to the reports that we provide.
-The information in our reports may vary from custodial statements based on accounting procedures, reporting dates, or valuation methodologies of certain securities.
+The information in our reports may vary from custodial statements based on accounting procedures, reporting dates, or valuation methodologies for certain securities.